 The Administrator will be checking whether Signatories satisfy the requirement for general disclosures (section 2.3(6)).
-Signatories must respond in the audit on whether they have communicated effectively with clients, government agencies and other stakeholders to provide them with relevant and accurate information about the projects they are involved with.
+Signatories must respond in the audit on whether communicated thev have effectivelv with clients, government agencies and other stakeholders to provide them with relevant and accurate information about the projects they are involved with.